What is eczema?

 When to visit a doctor

-Visit your family doctor as soon as possible if your child's eczema doesn't improve after treatment or becomes infected.
-If you’re not sure what to do, or your worried about your child’s eczema, call PlunketLine.
+You should visit them as soon as possible if your child's eczema doesn't improve after treatment or becomes infected.
+If you’re not sure what to do, or you’re worried about your child’s eczema, call PlunketLine.